The Man Who Loved Cat Dancing (film): Plot

 Grobart and Catherine travel to the Shoshone village where Grobart lived with Cat Dancing and their children — their very young daughter and their young son, Dream Speaker — who now live with Cat Dancing's brother, Iron Knife.
 He discovers that his children have bonded with the Shoshone and wish to remain in the village.
-It is also revealed that Grobart had pushed his son aside and strangled Cat Dancing, thinking that she had chosen to sleep with the man who had, in fact, raped her.
+Grobart is also revealed to have pushed his son aside and strangled Cat Dancing, thinking that she had chosen to sleep with the man who, in fact, had raped her.
 Grobart leaves Catherine and the railroad money at the village and departs, not wanting to place her in further danger.

 The posse arrives at the village and retrieves the money.
-Crocker insists on pursuing Grobart in order to kill him.
+Crocker insists on pursuing Grobart to kill him.
 The posse spends the night at the village.
-That evening Catherine and Dream Speaker leave to find Grobart, with Dream Speaker guiding her to a cave in the hills where Grobart is camped out.
+That evening, Catherine and Dream Speaker leave to find Grobart, with Dream Speaker guiding her to a cave in the hills where Grobart is camped out.
 Grobart bids his son farewell and reunites with Catherine.

 The following morning, as they prepare to leave, Crocker arrives and shoots Grobart from the tree line.
 Grobart is wounded and Catherine rushes to his aid.
 Catherine grabs Grobart's pistol from his holster and shoots Crocker dead as he charges them.
-Lapchance orders his men to put Crocker's body on a pack horse and, having already retrieved the railroad's money, leaves Crocker's horse for Grobart.
+Lapchance orders his men to put Crocker's body on a pack horse, and having already retrieved the railroad's money, leaves Crocker's horse for Grobart.
 Grobart pulls himself to his feet and embraces Catherine.